Guidelines for Postdoctoral Appointments

 Decisions and agreements between the mentor and the postdoc leading to the renewal or extension of a postdoc appointment beyond the term defined in the initial offer letter should be made in a timely manner well in advance of the date of re-appointment.
 In the absence of that agreement, postdocs should assume that their appointment will terminate on the termination date described in their appointment letter.

-The decision by a postdoc to terminate his/her appointment before his/her appointment expires should be communicated to the mentor as soon as possible.
+The decision by a postdoc to terminate their appointment before their appointment expires should be communicated to the mentor as soon as possible.
 In deciding on a date of resignation, the postdoc and the mentor should decide on a date that is least disruptive to the mentor's program in the area of the postdoc's research.
 Violation of the conditions of appointment may lead to termination of appointment prior to the date of termination agreed to at the time of appointment.

 - Limits on term of appointment